Naville/WTFJH/Tools/README.md

 ##RemoteLogger
 Remote Receive Logs.
-An SQL Database is formed
+An SQL Database is formed.
+Check *RemoteLogger/README.md*

+##WTFJHAnalyzer
+A bare clone of introspy-analyzer.
+I do have plan of implementing auto-generated Call-Sorting.
+Low priority though.